 Students will not be permitted to leave Eagles for the first 10 minutes of that period unless it is an emergency.
-Following that time period students should be permitted to leave the EAGLE period if they have a signed EAGLE pass or have permission via email from the teacher.
-This pass or email should be obtained by the student from the classroom teacher prior to arriving at EAGLE period.
-If the student does not have a pass, he/she is not to leave the room unless the EAGLE period teacher has granted permission to go to the restroom, etc. This should be avoided whenever possible because the student has the opportunity to use the facilities, etc. during lunch.
+Following that time period, students should be permitted to leave the EAGLE period if they have a pass or have permission from the teacher.
+This pass should be obtained by the student from the classroom teacher prior to arriving at EAGLE period.
+If the student does not have a pass, they may leave the room unless the EAGLE period teacher has granted permission to go to the restroom, etc. This should be avoided whenever possible because the student has the opportunity to use the facilities, etc. during lunch.
 Some club meetings will take place during the EAGLE period.
 Students are to check in with their EAGLE teacher first before going to the meeting.
 The Peer Tutor room is available to students during the EAGLE period.
 They may be required to attend.
-If they want to attend, they need to get permission from a teacher or counselor.
+If they want to attend, they need to a pass from a teacher or counselor.